Skip to content

 magic-the-gathering-mox-emerald-card-hands-anatomy

-Artist and Advanced Digital Illustration Course mentor Eric Wilkerson's illustration for a Magic: The Gathering card, which required a close-up of hands.
+Artist and Digital Illustrator Specialization mentor Eric Wilkerson's illustration for a Magic: The Gathering card, which required a close-up of hands.

 Drawing the Head and Hands by Andrew Loomis is a manual meant to explain complicated human anatomy concepts in a simple manner – a sort of an ABCs for visual artists.
 It’s an excellent book for beginners!